sillsdev/StoryProducer/README.md

 3. Run `adb shell am instrument -w -e debug false storyproduceradv.test/androidx.test.runner.AndroidJUnitRunner`.
 ##### From Android Studio:
 1. **Ensure that you have set up your Android device according to the previous section, "Before You Run the Tests."**
-2. Open the Story Producer project (StoryProducer.iml) in Android Studio.
+2. Open the Story Publisher project (StoryProducer.iml) in Android Studio.
 3. Set the "Project" tool window to show "Android Instrumented Tests" (or just navigate to a directory containing Espresso tests).
 4. Right click on one of the directories that contains some Espresso tests (this can be the "app" directory, a specific folder, or a single test file.).
 5. Click "Run 'Tests in storyproduceradv...'".